ViewComfy/ViewComfy/hosting-examples/modal/README.md

 1. Deploy your workflow on ViewComfy

 Deployed your workflow on ViewComfy cloud and connected your view_comfy.json with your serverless API endpoint.
-See "Deploy the workflows individually and access them via serverless APIs" on the project main ReadMe for all the details.
+See "Deploy the workflows individually and access them via serverless APIs" on the project's main ReadMe for all the details.

 2. Create an account at [modal.com](https://modal.com/)